-Ms. Lowe-Gooden is the research compliance manager in the Office of Research Compliance and Regulatory Affairs (ORCRA) at CCHMC.
+Ms. Lowe-Gooden is the research compliance manager in the Office of Research Compliance and Regulatory Affairs (ORCRA) at Cincinnati Children's.
 Dawn has 20 plus years of quality assurance, compliance and regulatory experience in pharmaceutical testing and manufacturing, blood and tissue banking, and in academic health care settings.
 Ms. Lowe-Gooden has extensive hands- on knowledge of internal and external auditing as well as experience with inspections from regulatory agencies.
 She obtained a Master of Science in pharmaceutical sciences from the University of Cincinnati and is certified through the American Society of Quality as a certified quality auditor.

 1. Provide a general overview of findings documented during ORCRA quality reviews.

 Panel: Tom Asplan, RQAP-GCP; Carla Hanekamp, RN; Jean Gibson, RN, CIP; Melissa Schneider; Elva Turner, BSEd, CCRC, CCRA (moderator)

-“Happiness and Hardship in Headache Study Recruitment”Janelle Allen, MS
+“Happiness and Hardship in Headache Study Recruitment”

-“Yesterday’s Children: Retaining a Birth Cohort of High Risk Lead-Exposed Subjects Followed for 32 Years”Kim Dietrich, PhD
+“Yesterday’s Children: Retaining a Birth Cohort of High Risk Lead-Exposed Subjects Followed for 32 Years”

-“Creative Recruitment of Parents of Teens with Developmental Disabilities”Amie Duncan, MD
+“Creative Recruitment of Parents of Teens with Developmental Disabilities”

-“Removing Roadblocks to Recruitment in a Rare Disease”Leslie Korbee, BS
+“Removing Roadblocks to Recruitment in a Rare Disease”

 Mark Schuller, MA (moderator)

 Download the Recruitment and Retention Toolbox Part II presentation